indexhever/tictactoeteu/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

 * Unity LTS Release 2017.4.13f1
 * Android SDK

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 * Install [Unity 2017.4.13f1](https://unity3d.com/unity/qa/lts-releases)
 * Setup [Android Environment](https://docs.unity3d.com/Manual/android-sdksetup.html)